flber/mx/pages/wiki.md

 ### Wiki

-This is a loose collection of notes, links, resources, and miscellaneous writings.
+This is a loose collection of notes, links, and other resources.

 #### Design
 - [[Akin's laws of spacecraft design]](https://spacecraft.ssl.umd.edu/akins_laws.html)